sigurdga/rust-memory-introduction/PITCHME.md

 ---

+## «Most loved» (Stack overflow)

+* 3.2 % bruker Rust (68 % bruker Javascript)
+* 83.5 % elsker Rust
+  * % of developers who are developing with the language or technology and have expressed interest in continuing to develop with it
+* Høyest for fjerde år på rad

+---

-# Hvem bruker Rust i dag
+## Hvem bruker Rust i dag

 * Mozilla
 * Microsoft